About

 Artist Statement

 I paint places I love.
 I’m drawn to poetic scenes and dramatic light.
 Bold shadows and boxy shapes, backlit hills and golden hour.
-My work is informed by a career in archaeology and a deep interest in the power of place.
+For years, I worked as an archaeologist.
+I wanted to understand the land in a deep way.
+I dug at that desire with a trowel, but now I use a paintbrush.

-What stories does the land hold?
+What stories does a landscape hold?
 What is the significance of a place and for whom?
-What infuses a landscape with meaning?
-My paintings hold a connection, a personal story.
+What infuses that place with meaning?
+I like to think that my paintings hold connections and personal stories.
+It’s the reason why I paint California with such devotion.